dvd-dev/hilo/README.en.md

   Only 2 values are supported at this time:
   - `rate d`
   - `flex d`

+- `appreciation phase`: Integer (hours)

+  Add an appreciation phase of X hours before the preheat phase.

+- `pre_cold phase`: Integer (hours)

+  Add a cooldown phase of X hours to reduce temperatures before the appreciation phase

 - `Scan interval (min: 60s)`: Integer

   Number of seconds between each device update.
 Defaults to 60 and it's not recommended to go below 30 as it might